How Convective Mass Flux Responds to Environmental Humidity: Conclusion: survival and dilution govern how convective mass flux responds to environmental humidity

-We believe that the decline in convective buoyancy (R3) is especially consequential for our understanding of tropical convection.
-When designing numerical simulations or outlining theories involving convection, we wish to know how the convective mass flux of a population of clouds, or their resulting precipitation, relates to the large-scale thermodynamic environment.
-Many models of convection accomplish this by relating the magnitude of precipitation or convective mass flux to the buoyancy of a representative entraining plume \cite{Arakawa1974,Ahmed2020,Wolding2024}.
+We believe that the decline in convective buoyancy at high humidity (R3) is especially consequential for our understanding of tropical convection.
+When designing numerical simulations or outlining theories involving convection, it is useful to relate the convective mass flux of a population of clouds (or their resulting precipitation) to the large-scale thermodynamic environment.
+Many models of convection accomplish this by linking the magnitude of precipitation or convective mass flux to the buoyancy of a representative entraining plume \cite{Arakawa1974,Ahmed2020,Wolding2024}.
 These models have generally succeeded.
 A properly tuned buoyancy estimate is a useful relative measure of how hospitable the large-scale environment is for deep convection.
 Environments with greater entraining plume buoyancy tend to have greater convection.
-However, plume buoyancy estimates are a poor measure of the actual buoyancy of convective updrafts.
+However, the true buoyancy of convective updrafts - as estimated in this study - behaves in the opposite manner: It declines with humidity.

 Given that the buoyancy in a plume-buoyancy model is not correct, how does it succeed in identifying convective environments?
-This is due to the relationship between buoyancy and the survival and dilution mechanisms.
-Parcels are sorted out of a cloud based on their buoyancy, which will naturally respond to the same environmental variables as the buoyancy of a simple plume with fixed entrainment.
-However, such an idealized plume buoyancy does not incorporate the rates of survival or dilution.
-Consequently, plume buoyancy can only predict which environments are relatively more or relatively less supportive of convection.
+This is due to the relationship between plume buoyancy and the survival effect.
+Parcels are sorted out of a cloud based on their buoyancy, which naturally depends upon the same environmental variables as the buoyancy of a simple plume with fixed entrainment.
+However, an idealized plume buoyancy can only predict which environments are relatively more or relatively less supportive of convection.
 Without an additional layer of parametrization which accounts for the effects of survival and dilution, plume buoyancy cannot provide a quantitative estimate of convective mass flux.
-In convection schemes, this gap is often closed by prescribing that cloud-base mass flux scales linearly with a vertical integral of buoyancy \cite{Arakawa1974,Betts1986,Zhang1995}.
+In convection schemes, this gap is often closed by prescribing cloud-base mass flux to scale linearly with a vertical integral of buoyancy \cite{Arakawa1974,Betts1986,Zhang1995}.
 In contrast, the stochastic parcel model does not prescribe the cloud-base mass flux to respond to the environment aloft.
 By way of the survival and dilution processes, the stochastic parcel model allows the environment to directly influence the convective mass flux of cloudy air throughout its ascent.
+The stochastic parcel model is a more physically plausible model of convection.
+It does not require parcels at the cloud base to ``know" about the environmental conditions aloft.